 The most strident example of this sort of thinking on the Jewish Blogosphere is Modern Orthoprax, who denounces traditional claims of God giving the Torah and the possibility of proving the existence of God yet claims to be traditionally observant.

-In the end I like to think of myself as a theistic ethical humanist (I believe that intelligent life, human or otherwise, has value, that one has ethical obligations to humans as part of a universal law placed into our hearts by a universal law giver), who has jumped on board the train of Hirschian Judaism and managed to make himself comfortable.
-I still hold out some hope for the Bible to be the true word of God and for the exodus to have happened in a direct literal sense, but I accept the reality that I cannot take it as a given.
+In the end I like to think of myself as a theistic ethical humanist (I believe that intelligent life, human or otherwise, has value, that one has ethical obligations to humans as part of a universal law placed into our hearts by a universal lawgiver), who has jumped on board the train of Hirschian Judaism and managed to make himself comfortable.
+I still hold out some hope for the Bible to be the true word of God and for the Exodus to have happened in a direct literal sense but I accept the reality that I cannot take it as a given.
 The evidence is strong enough against it that it cannot be used as a foundation for living one's life.
 If I did not strongly believe in God, I probably would abandon Jewish practice.
-As a believer in God, though, I seek some form of practice to relate to him and Judaism even as the creation of Jewish philosophers would still be better than any religion that I might decide to make up for myself; our Jewish philosophers can still offer tradition and community.
-Even if I were trying to create my own religion it would probably end up a looking a lot like Judaism anyway, just without an elaborate mythology.
+As a believer in God, though, I seek some form of practice to relate to him.
+Judaism, even as the creation of Jewish philosophers, would still be better than any religion that I might decide to make up for myself; our Jewish philosophers can still offer tradition and community.
+Even if I were trying to create my own religion, it would probably end up a looking a lot like Judaism anyway, just without an elaborate mythology.

 Tuesday, June 8, 2010